k0ruy/.dotfiles/.github/README.md

 THIS FORK IS A MODIFIED VERSION TO WORK FOR MY NEEDS, I ENCOUNETERD PROBLEMS WHILE INSTALLING WITH THE ORIGINAL SCRIPTS, SO I MODIFIED THEM.

+I suggest to install `yay` (https://www.makeuseof.com/install-and-use-yay-arch-linux/) to install packages that are not available with pacman the most important packages are:
+`fish pfetch betterlockscreen btop cronie dunst exa feh git github-cli neovim nvim-packer picom polybar powertop pulseaudio rofi reflector rsync tlp ttf-jetbrains-mono-nerd rustup cargo`

+Since the original uses a loadshedding file, and where I live there isn't loadshedding, I opted to include weather using OpenWeatherMap API.
+If you want to use it you will have to create an account and ask for an API key, then substitute the key inside the `~/.config/polybar/scripts/weather.py` file, making sure to change your city of interest too (change it also in the `update_weather.py` file in the same directory).

+For the CPU and GPU stuff, I was able to only get temperature of the two and the load of CPU.
+You will have to check `/sys/class/hwmon/hwmon*/name` and `/sys/class/hwmon/hwmon*/temp*_label` outputs for all the `hwmon*` and `temp*_label` you have, to see which sensor is referred to.
+In my case (as you can see in the `~/.config/polybar/cpu.ini` and `~/.config/polybar/gpu.ini` files) `/sys/class/hwmon/hwmon1/temp1_input` is referred to the `Tctl` sensor of my Kraken cooler.

 ![image](https://user-images.githubusercontent.com/81622310/233985068-9a630612-5d32-4cc0-a2e1-978d5a94856a.png)

 The configuration files for my Linux desktop.
 Supports Arch based distros using Gnome and/or i3.
 Also, currently it assumes you have an Nvidia GPU and Intel CPU.